 Figure 4: This chart depicts the tsunami waves as they arrive at the selected reference point (simulated gauge station).
 It shows the change in wave heights for the two Alaska tsunami scenarios over an 8-hour period.
 Wave heights vary through time, and the first wave will not necessarily be the largest as waves interfere and reflect off local topography and bathymetry.

-Any absence of data indicates periods for which tsunami inundation has not yet reached or has scenarios are modeled to occur at a static (no flow) tide and equal to the Mean Higher High Water (MHHW) high tide.
+A-A' and B-B'.
+The tsunami scenarios are modeled to occur at a static (no flow) tide and equal to the Mean Higher High Water